jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 ## **Libraries introduce**
 # [fit] good friction

-^ Basically, I think the additional work that's required for a library is a _good thing_, because it forces you to think more about things like versioning, whether you're using the right abstraction, how you're going to handle backwards compatibility, etc.
+^ Libraries definitely add a bit of friction to your process, but I think the additional work that's required for a library is a _good thing_, because it forces you to think more about things like versioning, whether you're using the right abstraction, how you're going to handle backwards compatibility, etc.

-^ Libraries help create a _mindset of maintainability_.
+^ In other words, libraries help create a _mindset of maintainability_.

 ---

 # [fit] **Libraries**
 # [fit] simplify

+^ Basically, by separating concerns, libraries simplify your code.
+Even though there might be more work involved, less coupling occurs.

 ---